marmelab/react-admin/UPGRADE.md

 You no longer need a special package to unit test your components.
 The `react-admin` package provides all you need.

-If you used `TextContext` from 'ra-test', use `AdminContext` instead:
+If you used `TestContext` from 'ra-test', use `AdminContext` instead:

 ```diff
 import React from 'react';